shipsing/podman-desktop/website/docs/extensions/install/index.md

 #### Verification

-- The extension can be verified by checking the **Installed** section of the Extensions page.
+- Verify the extension by checking the **Installed** tab on the Extensions page.

 - Depending on the extension, items can appear in the status bar, tray menu, or other areas of Podman Desktop.